keleven-uk/lazKlock/README.md

 A split function allows for given time to be remembered.

-Events
+Reminder

 This enables for events to set up and notifications displayed to the user.

 Today's date is default, but a future date can also be selected.
 A time can also be added to the reminder date.
-If no date is added, the reminder will fire at midnight.
+If no time is added, the reminder will fire at midnight.
 When the reminder is due either a sound can be played, a reminder displayed, a system command [system shut down or re-boot] or a external program can be run - or any combination of the four.

 Note : Setting the time to 00:00, indicates midnight of the previous day so will not enable the set button.
 To set a reminder for midnight of today, disable the time and pick tomorrow's date.
 00:00 indicates zero minutes into the present day.

-Reminder
+Event

 Implements a reminder option.
-This enables for [recurring] Reminders to set up and reminders displayed to the user.
-A number of pre-defined events types are already set up.
+The enables an event to be added, when the event nears, a prompt will be displayed.
+These prompts are set to 30, 10 and 5 days before the due date.
+This can be altered in user options as can the message themselves.
+Different types of event can be added i.e. Birthday, Anniversary and motor - this will affect the displayed prompt.
+The prompt can also be spoken if desired.

 Memo